Practice Incentives Programme (PIP)

 If your practice's PIP application is successful, the practice will receive an initial PIP payment in the first payment quarter after approval.
 Payments will be made by electronic funds transfer in February, May, August and November each year, as long as the practice continues to meet the eligibility criteria.

 We will automatically calculate entitlements for payments based on information received from the practice.
 This means it is important to inform us of any changes in your practice arrangements.
-To update your practice details, please see the PIP Forms page.
+To update your practice details use the Practice Incentives Program and General Practice Immunisation Incentive - Change of Practice Details form (IP005).

 Practices can spend their payment in any way they choose, although the usual taxation rules apply.
 However, the PIP payment is intended to support the practice in purchasing additional equipment, upgrading facilities or offering additional payment to doctors working at the practice.